privcount/privcount/doc/NamingCounters.markdown

 #### A Pattern for PrivCount Counter Names

 Here is how you can construct a PrivCount counter name:
-* Entry/Exit/
+* Entry/Exit/HSDir{2,3}/
 * Active/Inactive/ (order varies: before the noun it qualifies)
 * Interactive/OtherPort/P2P/Web/ (order varies: before the noun it qualifies)
-* Connection/Circuit/Stream/ClientIP/Zero
+* Connection/Circuit/Stream/ClientIP/Store/Zero
 * Inbound/Outbound/Inter/ (prefer later if order is ambiguous)
+* Circuit/Stream/TrafficModel/Intro/Descriptor/Upload/Revision/
+* Add/Reject/
+* (Cache Reason String)/
+* HaveCached/NoCached/ (only if not implied by the cache reason)
-* Circuit/Stream/TrafficModel/
+* ClientAuth/NoClientAuth/
-* Cell/Byte/Creation/Life/Emission/Transition/SquaredLogDelay/LogDelay/
+* Cell/Byte/Creation/Life/Emission/Transition/{SquaredLog,Log,}Delay/Point/
-* Count/Ratio/Time
+* Count/Histogram/Ratio/Time

 A trailing slash means that the item is optional.

-We could also encode the difference between a single count and a histogram in the name, but we do not gain anything by doing this at the moment.
-In the future, if we have a histogram counter and a single bin counter for the same data, we should rename counters using multiple bins to Histogram, and single bins to Count.
-(Ratio and Time bins are also Histograms.)
+For counters introduced or renamed in PrivCount 1.0.0, we used Count for histograms and single bin counters.
+In later versions, we use Histogram for multi-bin counters, and Count for single bin counters.

+Ratio and Time are always histograms.

 #### Suffixes for PrivCount Traffic Model Counters